natestemen/rudin/README.md

 # Rudin Translation

-This project will be to translate the mother of all analysis books, to a more user friendly version that is more approachable.
-In particular the goals of this project are to use Walter Rudin's treasured class _Principles of Mathematical Analysis_ to create a more motivated, and sound introduction to analysis for those who do not have the mathematical maturity that Rudin expects.
+This project will be to translate the mother of all analysis books to a more user friendly version that is more approachable.
+In particular the goals of this project are to use Walter Rudin's treasured classic _Principles of Mathematical Analysis_ to create a more motivated, and sound introduction to analysis for those who do not have the mathematical maturity that Rudin expects.